davidkeeton/homechat/README.md

 Display names are unique case-insensitively.
 The HID remains unchanged if a display name changes.

-## Background notifications (Web Push)
+## Background notifications

-HomeChat 0.13 adds standards-based Web Push.
-Messages are still stored in SQLite and delivered through the normal HomeChat API/Socket.IO paths; push is only a notification channel.
+HomeChat supports standards-based Web Push in addition to realtime Socket.IO delivery.

-When a user enables notifications, the browser creates a per-device push subscription and HomeChat stores the subscription against that signed-in user and device.
-If that device has an active Socket.IO connection, HomeChat does not also push to the same device.
-Other subscribed devices can still receive background notifications.
+When notifications are enabled, the browser creates a per-device push subscription and HomeChat stores it against the signed-in user and device.

+- Messages remain stored in SQLite and delivered through the normal API/Socket.IO paths.
+- Push is a notification channel, not the message transport.
+- Active devices are excluded from redundant push notifications.
+- Other subscribed devices can still be notified.
+- Expired push subscriptions are removed automatically.
+- Notification clicks open/focus HomeChat and select the relevant conversation.

-VAPID keys are generated once on first startup and persisted under:
+VAPID keys are generated once and persisted at:

 ```text
 /app/data/push/vapid.json
 ```

-Back up this file with the rest of HomeChat appdata.
-Replacing the VAPID key pair requires clients to create new push subscriptions.
-The private key must never be committed or exposed.
+Back this file up with the rest of HomeChat appdata.
+Replacing the VAPID key pair requires clients to establish new push subscriptions.

-The optional VAPID contact identity can be configured in `.env`:
+Optional VAPID contact identity:

 ```env
 HOMECHAT_VAPID_SUBJECT=mailto:homechat@example.invalid
 ```

-The HomeChat server needs outbound HTTPS access to browser push services. iPhone and iPad background push requires HomeChat to be added to the Home Screen and notification permission to be requested from the installed web app. iOS/iPadOS 16.4 or later supports this standards-based Web Push model.
+The HomeChat server needs outbound HTTPS access to browser push services.

+On iPhone and iPad, background Web Push requires HomeChat to be installed to the Home Screen and notification permission to be granted from the installed web app.
-Push subscriptions are tied to an authenticated session.
-Logging out removes the server-side association; the browser subscription can be reused after the next login.
-If logout happens while the server is unreachable, the client unsubscribes locally so a stale server record cannot continue delivering notifications.
-Expired/revoked sessions are not eligible for push, and disabling an account or resetting its password removes its stored push subscriptions.

 ## Administration